 Almost Indefinite Shelf Life

 Vinegar is a fermented product and has an “almost indefinite” shelf life according to the Vinegar Institute.
 “Because of its acid nature, vinegar is self-preserving and does not need refrigeration.
 White distilled vinegar will remain virtually unchanged over an extended period of time.
-And while changes can be observed in other types of vinegars, such as color or the development of a haze or sediment, this is only an aesthetic change.
-The product can still be used and enjoyed with confidence.”
+Aesthetic changes such as color, haze, or sediment may be observed in other types of vinegars.
+Desite the observed changes, the product can still be used and enjoyed with confidence.
 The main component of vinegar, acetic acid, is relatively stable under the right conditions.

 Because there are few organic compounds to cause random reactions affecting the quality of white distilled vinegar, StillTasty concurs that commercially prepared white distilled vinegar keeps indefinitely.
 Like white vinegar, commercially prepared cider, malt, balsamic, rice, wine, and flavored vinegars are also safe indefinitely.
 However, over time, the appearance and flavor of non-white vinegars may start to change.
 Most of these changes are harmless if the vinegar has been stored properly.
 Due to the changes that may take place, StillTasty recommends that these non-white vinegars are of best quality if used within 2-3 years of purchase.
 The “Best By” date is not a safety date, but rather the manufacturer’s estimate of how long the vinegar will remain at peak quality.
 The “Best By” date, by convention, for most manufacturers is two years from the production date.